GoodnewsCodes/My_Portfolio/README.md

 - Google Fonts (Poppins and Segoe UI)

 ## Project Structure
-The website is a single HTML file with embedded CSS for simplicity.
-All styling is contained within the `<style>` tags in the document head.
+The website is a single HTML file with embedded CSS & JavaScript for simplicity.
+All styling is contained within the `<style>` tags and scripting is done in he `<script>` tags in the document head.

 ## How to Use
 1. Open the `index.html` file in any modern web browser